 Here are some of the best places to view wildlife in each section of the state:

 - Blue Spring State Park – This park in Orange City is the recommended site for viewing manatees in Florida without a boat.
-There is a river trail from which you can view the State Marine Mammal, swimming in clear water, from various platforms.
+There is a river trail from which you can view the State Marine Mammals, swimming in clear water, from various platforms.

 - Three Sisters Springs, Crystal River is another great place for viewing manatees in Florida, this time by boat or kayak.
 It is possible to see up to 100 of them at once in certain spots.